henrystoll/refugee-hatespeech/README.md

 ***Pipeline:*** a sequence of nodes

-To understand the Kedro better, take a look at [Kedro documentation](https://kedro.readthedocs.io).
+To understand Kedro better, take a look at [Kedro documentation](https://kedro.readthedocs.io).

 This project provides **two pipelines**: